 This course by the University of Alberta is available at Coursera.
 Kenny Wong, Associate Professor in the Computing Science Department, explains how product management can help design better software.
-Students also learn to apply Agile software development principles to streamline their projects.
+During their product management classes, students also learn to apply Agile software development principles to streamline their projects.
 24% of course participants claim to start a new career after completing the program.

 “The course was interesting, useful, and interactive.
 I will apply the gained knowledge in my everyday software management work (NK).”

-Here is another free online PM course from the University of Virginia.
+Here is another free online PM course from the University of Virginia that gives high-quality production manager certifications.
 Suitable for beginners, it instructs how to successfully manage products, organize PM routines with modern approaches, explore new product ideas, and amplify existing products.
 The instructor Alex Covan is the author of 19 courses uniting over 350,000 learners worldwide.
 It will take you approximately 11 hours to complete this course.

-“The course is interesting indeed, but it has too much content and not enough depth, making it quite general (Riccardo M).”
+“The course is interesting but has too much content and not enough depth, making it quite general (Riccardo M).”

 “I like the clear structure and organization of this course.
-The instructor seems to be a great pro (Messias Uaissone).”
+Moreover, the instructor seems to be a great pro (Messias Uaissone).”

 It’s a complete guide to becoming a product manager by LinkedIn.
 With Cole Mercer and Evan Kimbrell, you dive into product development, user needs, competitive and market analysis, customer development, PM metrics, and other critical fields of knowledge.
-This LinkedIn course provides a product management certification.
+In addition, this LinkedIn course provides a product management certification.

-“It includes lots of content, so you will find something worth your time (Matt LeMaire).”
+“It includes lots of content so that you will find something worth your time (Matt LeMaire).”

-Luis Rodriguez Baptista, the professor of IE Business School, shares his experience in brand- and product-building.
+Luis Rodriguez Baptista, a professor at IE Business School, shares his experience in brand- and product-building.
 This course focuses on brand architecture, engagement, and management.
 It also offers some insight into product management.
 Students need around 4 hours to complete it and get a shareable certificate.

 “It helps to learn how to manage a brand and its products.
-You will enjoy free insights on product management techniques and approaches (MT).”
+In addition, you will enjoy free insights on product management techniques and approaches (MT).”